rafay99-epic/Astro-Portfolio-Blog/src/content/ms_notes/advance-algo/01-advance-algo.md

 *   An Algo is said to be correct for all input is taking and correct with in the limits

 *   but when the limits are set to be in correct becase might not halt at all some input instances or it might halt with an answer other than desired one.

+## Core

+*   When designing an algo we need to keep these things in mind

+    *   Need to be revelent

+    *   it's sign